Medhansh-Ram/Medhansh_BSE_Portfolio/index.md

   defines the turning speed and decreased it by half.
 This alteration allows the RC Car to execute slower turns when the left or right button on the IR remote is pressed, resulting in turns ranging between 30 to 90 degrees instead of a full 180° rotation.
 We also discovered that the extent to which the RC Car turns can be influenced by the surface it is driven on.
 For instance, it will make small turns on carpet compared to larger turns on a harder surface like wood or marble.
 Presently, we can further refine the turning speed, but for now, this progress marks a solid starting point for   more modifications.

-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone

 # First Milestone